MuMeM/mume/Mudlet/MuMeM-Comm/README.md

 `mcomm window show <name>` - shows a previously hidden/closed window `mcomm window hide <name>` - hides/closes a window. same effect as clicking the "X" on the window title bar

+### Aliases

+MuMeM-Comm adds a couple of aliases to the game, for adding your own chat messages to the communication window.
+These aliases are the ones you use for normal communication, but are prefixed with an `m`, so for example `msay` or `mnarrate`.

+I am conciously not overriding the existing commands and leave the choice to you.
+If you want to override, just make and alias `say` for `msay`.
+But using the standard commands also works fine, then just our own chats are not added to the chat window.

 ## FAQ

 #### How do I update a package?